Celine Armstrong, ASLA, LEED AP

 - Students are eligible for the Student and Project categories only.

-AIA and ASLA members – $250 per submission
+AIA and ASLA members outside of New York, New Jersey, Connecticut, or Pennsylvania – $250 per submission

-Each submission will require an electronic portfolio about the project and a project description which will be the basis of judging.
+Each submission will require an electronic portfolio about the project and a project description, which will serve as the basis for judging.
 These materials should not have any applicant identifying markings (firm name, logo).
 Additional information about the applicant (name, ID #, email, phone), project team (company name, role, contact email), photo releases, and media images will be input into fields in the submission platform.
 This information will not be seen by the jurors.
 All materials are required for a submission to be considered complete unless noted as optional.
-Failure to supply required information will result in disqualification without refund.
+Failure to supply the required information will result in disqualification without refund.

 - PDF format compiled into single file upload